COVID-19 Small Business Resources

 EMPLOYER RESPONSIBILITIES (EMPLOYMENT LAW, FMLA, ETC)

 Employer Unemployment Benefits Filing: File by Worksheet Info - Kansas Department of Labor

 An employer/business owner may use Shared Work in lieu of a temporary, total layoff of employees.
 It allows for a partial workweek and partial unemployment benefits for employees.

-COVID19 RESTRICTIONS: No Statewide restrictions.
-Please check with your local City/County for any local COVID19 restrictions.
+COVID19 RESTRICTIONS: FED/STATE: None; LOCAL: Check with your local City/County for any local restrictions.

 COVID-19 SUPPORT RESOURCES

-Need help with Marketing & Operations in the age of Social Distancing?
+Need help with Cash Flow Management/Projections or Marketing & Operations in the age of COVID?
 Contact your local SBDC

 COVID-19 Federal Rural Resource Guide - U.S. Department of Agriculture